nishanil/SimpleMicroservice/README.md

 3. `kubectl apply -f .\aksdeploy.yaml`

+The above command pulls from my docker hub.
+If you wish to use yours, then
+- tag your local image
+- push to docker
+- edit the Image in aksdeploy.yaml

+If you want this image to be pulled locally use: `docker pull nishanil/helloworld`

 4. Run this to ensure the Public IP is set: `kubectl get service helloworld --watch`

 The above command may take a little while to set the public ip.